eknwoye/Candidate-Events-MP-Website-Scrape/README.md

 The Python script code offers the primary foundation to the building blocks, of a host of solutions to the defined project challenges.
 Additional Python libraries may be incorporated, as and when necessary, to provide alternate and enhanced programatic solutions later.

+Written in UNIX/LINUX script format, the program code is compartible with MacOS CLI for execution thus; (user)$: sudo chmod u+x ukmpprofile2_jason.py.
+Alternatively, Microsoft Windows users can edit the UNIX/LINUX "shebang!" headers and run the script directly from the Python Directory environment, via CMD or Powershell.